Subscribe

 A page from a court filing in U.S. District Court for the Southern District of Florida shows a photo of a note that Ryan Routh allegedly left with a friend, saying, “This was an assassination attempt.”
 (U.S. District Court for the Southern District of Florida)

-After the incident, a civilian contacted law enforcement to tell them that Routh had given the civilian a box several months earlier.
-The civilian, who was not identified in the court filing, opened the box after learning of Routh’s arrest, the filing said.
+In a court filing submitted before the hearing, prosecutors said a civilian contacted law enforcement after the golf course incident to tell them that Routh had given them a box several months earlier.
+The civilian, who was not identified in the filing, opened the box after learning of Routh’s arrest, the filing said.
 Inside, the person found multiple letters.

-“Dear World,” one of the handwritten letters said, according to the filing: “This was an assassination attempt on Donald Trump but I failed you.
+“Dear World,” one of the handwritten letters said, according to a copy of the letter shared in the filing.
+“This was an assassination attempt on Donald Trump but I am so sorry I failed you.
 I tried my best and gave it all the gumption I could muster.”
 Routh, who investigators say has little money, went on to offer a six-figure reward for someone to “finish the job.”

-The incident has raised concerns about how well Trump is being protected as he goes about his day and campaigns for president.
-The former president’s security was bolstered following an assassination attempt in July at a rally in Pennsylvania, but authorities have long worried about his vulnerability on golf courses, especially those near public roads.
+The Sept.
+15 incident has heightened concerns about how well Trump is being protected as he goes about his day and campaigns for president.
+His security was bolstered after an assassination attempt in July at a rally in Pennsylvania, but authorities have long worried about his vulnerability on golf courses, especially those near public roads.
 The federal complaint against Routh alleges he spent nearly 12 hours in the bushes around Trump International Golf Club before a Secret Service agent spotted his rifle.

 Acting Secret Service director Ronald L. Rowe Jr. is urging Congress to heavily invest in the protective agency in the aftermath of the two potential attempts on Trump’s life.